chora-io/docs/specs/mods/example/index.md

 # Overview

-The `subject` module provides a framework for ecological subjects.
+The `example` module is an example module used as a specification for module development.
+The example module is not intended for use in a production environment.

 ## Contents